Hours of Service: The 100/150 Air Mile Exemptions

 • The total number of hours they are on duty

-• The time they go off duty
+• The time they go off-duty

-It is important to understand that ALL of the qualifications listed above must be met in order to use the exemption.
-If a situation arises that nullifies even one of the qualifications, then all of the standard hours of service rules apply.
-For example: Joe Plumber begins his day at 8:00am.
-At 7:30pm he is still working on a job that is taking far longer than expected.
-At 8:00pm, Joe must begin keeping a log detailing all his time from 8:00am for the next 24 hours.
-In addition, he has to make sure he is done working by 10:00pm or he cannot use his truck to drive home.
+For example: Joe begins his day at 8:00 am.
+At 7:30 pm he is still working on a job that is taking far longer than expected.
+At 8:00 pm, Joe must begin keeping a log detailing all his time from 8:00 am for the next 24 hours.
+In addition, he has to ensure he is done working by 10:00 pm or he cannot use his truck to drive home.

 Electronic Logging Device (ELD) Mandate Exemptions